chinamike65/hugo-tuolesi/content/book3/book3en.md

 To be humble and low-key when doing things is to be down-to-earth.

-Being able to shoulder heavy responsibilities when doing things is the heart of the car.
+Being able to shoulder heavy responsibilities when doing things is the heart of the cart.

 To be able to endure the master's scolding when doing things is a righteous dog's heart.

 Being able to do things without fear of trouble and repetition is the heart of sailing.

-When serving the guru, use the nine hearts to observe, compare and guide yourself, the merit will be great, the blessing will be great, and the progress will be faster.
+When serving the guru, use the nine attitudes to observe, compare and guide yourself, the merit will be great, the blessing will be great, and the progress will be faster.

 73